cision/rover-ui/README.md

 2. Edit files
 3. Run `yarn build` from the project root
 4. Publish your fork
-5. Point your front-end consumer app at the Fork
+5. Point your front-end consumer app at the fork

 ##### CSS-in-JS